0jewell/prism/docs/Guides/Strict-typing.md

 ### Type notations

 Programming without guidance can be difficult and frustrating.
-If you ofthen find yourself opening 2 Visual Studio Code tabs or perhaps constantly switching files on Studio, that's usually a sign that something is not quite right.
+If you often find yourself opening 2 Visual Studio Code tabs or perhaps constantly switching files on Studio to look at type definitions, that's usually a sign that something is not quite right.

 In Luau, it is possible to add **type annotations** to variables, return types and parameters.
 And when type annotations get too complex, the type inference simple won't work anymore, or it will default to `any`.